LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

 We now wonder: what do these observations say about our mystery system?
 (We cannot dismiss the example as imaginary, because it is physically realizable according to quantum mechanics <d-cite key="Abramsky2015"></d-cite>.)

 Naturally, we would say that, at any given time, the system is in some state, $s$, and this state determines the outcomes of each of the measurements $a_1, a_2, b_1, b_2$ if they are performed on the system in this state.
 There is some probability distribution on the set of all states of the system, describing how likely it is to find the system in a given state (and of course this distribution is independent of whatever Alice and Bob do).
-So the measurements measure objective properties of the system, which obtain independently of which measurements we perform; and the distributions over the measurement outcomes come from the distribution over system states.
+So the measurements probe objective properties of the system, which obtain independently of which measurements we perform; and the distributions over the measurement outcomes come from the distribution over system states.

 But from our observations, we must conclude that our system cannot be of such a form!
 No probability measure on the state space of our system can give rise to the observed distributions on the measurements.

-We can say this more precisely with the 'locally consistent but globally inconsistent' terminology.
-We considered above four choices of measurements:
+We can say this more precisely in terms of 'locally consistent but globally inconsistent'.
+Above, we considered four choices of measurements:
 $C_1 = \lbrace a_1, b_1 \rbrace$,
 $C_2 = \lbrace a_2, b_1 \rbrace$,
 $C_3 = \lbrace a_2, b_2 \rbrace$, and
 $C_4 = \lbrace a_1, b_2 \rbrace$.
-For each $C_i$, we got a probability distribution $D_i$ on the measurements in $C_i$ (so $D_i$ is a probability measure on the set of the potential outcomes $\lbrace (0,0), (0,1), (1,0), (1,1) \rbrace$).
+For each $C_i$, we obtained a probability distribution $D_i$ on the measurements in $C_i$ (so $D_i$ is a probability measure on the set of the potential outcomes $\lbrace (0,0), (0,1), (1,0), (1,1) \rbrace$).
 One can check that these distributions are compatible in the sense that two distributions $D_i$ and $D_j$ have the same [marginals](https://en.wikipedia.org/wiki/Marginal_distribution) on their overlap $C_i \cap C_j$.
 Thus, we have a *locally consistent* family $\lbrace D_i \rbrace$ of observation data.
 However, this family of data is not *globally consistent*, because there cannot be a distribution $D$ on all measurements $\lbrace a_1 , a_2 , b_1 , b_2 \rbrace$ such that each $D_i$ is a marginalization of $D$ (i.e., $D$ is the joint distribution).